ECTS - Introduction to Management Information Systems

 Course Learning Outcomes The students who succeeded in this course;

-• List the types of business information systems
+• Recognize security requirements of information systems

 • Discuss the basics of information system development and project management